Baby monitor guides

 The first decisions before you compare any app

-Start here if you need to decide whether an online baby monitor fits your routine, how two phones should be separated into roles, and when audio is better than always-on video.
+Start here if you want to decide whether an online baby monitor fits your routine, how to split two phones into roles, and when audio is better than always-on video.

 Basics